 Whether if it’s a popular food blogger or a stylish Insta-famous fashion blogger, partnering up with a micro-influencer to be a curator for a month can potentially lead to an explosion in sales.

-Quarterly does a great job at this.
+Quarterly used to do a great job at this before it ceased operations.

 11. Cross promote with other boxes.